trxe/statsized/README.md

 # Statsized

-A GRPC Server for live hockey stats
+A GRPC Server for live NHL stats

 ## Overview